-Approximately 800 Friends University students are eligible for graduation this May.
-About 600 students are expected to walk in the graduation ceremony in Wichita Saturday, May 10, at INTRUST Bank Arena.
-About 70 graduates were recognized in a Topeka graduation ceremony at the Topeka Performing Arts Center May 4.
+Approximately 600 Friends University students are eligible for graduation this May.
+Nearly 500 students are expected to walk in the graduation ceremony in Wichita Saturday, May 9, at INTRUST Bank Arena.
+Over 420 are also expected at the Pre-ceremony Campus Celebration breakfast.

 The following is a list of Friends University students who are eligible for graduation from all University locations.
 Graduation candidates are listed with their respective degrees and hometowns below.

 Two groups of students were recognized by the Mayor at The Wichita City Council meeting this morning.

 Students from Friends University received an official send-off from City of Wichita Mayor Carl Brewer, and will act as student ambassadors to the city of Cancun, Mexico as they prepare to leave for programs abroad.
 One group’s focus is on cultural research and Spanish language immersion, while the other will focus on service and health care.